Cottage Grove (town), Wisconsin

-The Town of Cottage Grove is located in Dane County, Wisconsin.
+The Town of Cottage Grove is located in Dane County, Wisconsin, United States.
 As of the 2020 census, the town had a population of 3,791.
 The Village of Cottage Grove is located partially in the town, but is governed independently.
 The unincorporated communities of Door Creek, Nora, and Vilas also are located in the town.
 The unincorporated communities of Hoffman Corners and Hope also are located partially in the town.